The first networks have been developed in the 1960s and '70s by large electrical machines companies such as Siemens Dynamowerk in

-Developing a flow network requires a high level of experience and measured values on flow models and machines in order to input the pressure loss coefficients and the active pressure generating coefficients.
+Developing a flow network requires a high level of experience based on measured values of flow models and machines in order to input the pressure loss coefficients and the active pressure generating coefficients.
 The main tasks of the flow network are the calculation of the pressure drops and average flow velocities in order to design the fan system, calculate the windage losses as well as the detection of abnormal operations like reverse flows.

 Developing a thermal network requires a high level of experience and measured values, especially for the input of the heat transfer coefficients α, heat conduction values of the laminated iron core and coil insulation.
 Electrical losses, ventilation losses and flow distribution are further inputs.

 The flow and thermal processes in a large motor or generator are highly complicated and they cannot be described in details by flow and heat source networks.
 Measurements inside a fast rotating rotor are very complicated due to the high circumferential speed.
 3D Computational Fluid Dynamics is the correct alternative for the analysis, concept and for the detailed design of electrical machines.
 It allows to predict the flow structure around the stator coil ends, the distribution of the cooling medium, pressure losses as well as the temperature distribution.
 Using these results, the optimization potentials of the initial design are visible.
 The optimum cooling should be ensured and realized with additional CFD calculations.

 Depending on the ventilation concept, the model can be reduced to a smaller

 extent by using the symmetry.
 The air enters from both sides of

 the machine for dual ventilation, the model can there be reduced to half as the definition of symmetry